citp/privacy-policy-historical/f/fi/fir/firstam.com.md

-> *The following text is extracted and transformed from the firstam.com privacy policy that was archived on 2014-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141214173847id_/http%3A//www.firstam.com/about/company-information/privacy-information.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the firstam.com privacy policy that was archived on 2015-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150602030708id_/http%3A//www.firstam.com/about/company-information/privacy-information.html) for the most accurate reproduction.*

 # Privacy Information - First American - About - Company Information

-### We Are Committed to Safeguarding Customer Information

 In order to better serve your needs now and in the future, we may ask you to provide us with certain information.
 We understand that you may be concerned about what we will do with such information - particularly any personal or financial information.
 We agree that you have a right to know how we will utilize the personal information you provide to us.
 Therefore, together with our subsidiaries we have adopted this Privacy Policy to govern the use and handling of your personal information.